 If you’re out and about with pets in the area, then it is always a good idea to take a look into pet friendly pubs in Inverness, too.
 As the region has become so pet friendly and open over the past decade, it stands to reason that there are now plenty of drinking spots and cafes for you to enjoy stopping at with your pets while exploring.
 And why not?

 Inverness, the Black Isle and Loch Ness all offer brilliant pet walkies that we really think all dog lovers and their pooches should experience at least once.
-Ultimately, the very best of rural Scotland is right here for the exploring when you stay in dog friendly Inverness cottages, and now is certainly the time to take full advantage.
+Ultimately, the very best of rural Scotland is right here for the exploring, and now is certainly the time to take full advantage, find your perfect pet-friendly cottage in Inverness.
 Of course, the dog walks listed above only offer a selection of our favourites – take a good look around for yourself and see if you can line up a few personal favourites of your own.